Liebster Jesu, mein Verlangen, BWV 32: 3

 He expands the reasoning in a da capo aria in B minor, "Hier, in meines Vaters Stätte" (Here, in My Father's place). embellished by a solo violin, which "encircles the voice with triplets and trills".
 The words "betrübter Geist (troubled spirit) appear whenever mentioned in "minor-mode colourings in the melody and harmony".

 4

 In the following dialogue recitative, "Ach! heiliger und großer Gott" (Ah!
 Holy and great God), the soul answers with a paraphrase of the opening line of Psalm 84, "Wie lieblich ist doch deine Wohnung" (How amiable is Thy dwelling), which both Heinrich Schütz and Johannes Brahms set to music, Brahms as the central movement of Ein deutsches Requiem.
 Bach sets the text as an "evocative arioso with a pulsating string accompaniment".
 The two voices never sing at the same time.

 5

-A duet, "Nun verschwinden alle Plagen" (Now all trouble disappears), finally unites both voices and also their "associated obbligato instruments (oboe and violin), so far heard only separately".
+A duet, "Nun verschwinden alle PlagenLiebster Jesu, mein Verlangen, BWV 32" (Now all trouble disappears), finally unites both voices and also their "associated obbligato instruments (oboe and violin), so far heard only separately".
 Gardiner writes: "It is one of those duets … in which he seems to throw caution to the winds, rivalling the lieto fine conclusions to the operas of his day, but with far more skill, substance and even panache".